BrNi05/JDiscord/README.md

 - `Include Timestamp`: toggle for including the message timestamp at the bottom

->[!IMPORTANT]
+> [!IMPORTANT]
-> All inputs are validated based on API constraints and reasonable expectations.
+> All user inputs are validated based on API constraints and reasonable expectations.
 For example, links must be valid and accessible.